Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Related Work

 \section{Related Work}

-\paragraph{Reversible Networks} are a family of neural models based on the reversible real-valued non-volume preserving (real NVP) transformation introduced in \cite{NICE, nvp}.
-The transformation has been originally applied widely for image generation using generative flows~\cite{flow++, glow}.
-However, it has also been repurposed for memory-efficient neural network training for a variety of architectures such as ConvNets~\cite{revnet, irevnet}, Masked ConvNet~\cite{rev_maskconv}, RNNs~\cite{revrnn}, 1000 layer deep Graph Networks~\cite{revgraphnn} and more recently, Vision Transformers~\cite{revnet}. also for efficient neural network training~\cite{revnet, revvit, irevnet}.
-While previous attempts for reversible vision models such as RevNet~\cite{revnet} and i-RevNet~\cite{irevnet} push for end-to-end reversibility and consequently suffer a mild to severe network capacity loss due to being constrained in purely reversible functional domain, Rev-ViT~\cite{revvit} demonstrates a flexible approach combining the majority of reversible computation with slivers of non-reversible spatio-temporal downsampling layers that allow exact preserving network performance without using any additional FLOPs or parameters.
-However, \cite{revvit} trains reversible architectures from scratch, thereby requiring large compute resources.
-In this work, we propose a rewiring scheme to adapt off-the-shelf models to reversible architecture but utilizing only a small amount of computing in finetuning.
-This allows democratizing the reach of reversible architecture to arbitrary models and dataset settings by leveraging the compute already spent in vanilla off-the-shelf models.
+{\textbf{Reversible Networks}} are a family of neural models based on the reversible real-valued non-volume preserving (real NVP) transformation introduced in \cite{NICE, dinh2017density}.
+The transformation has been originally applied widely for image generation using generative flows~\cite{flow++, glow}, and later used for various applications, such as compression~\cite{liu2021semantics}, denoising~\cite{liu2021invertible}, and steganography recovery~\cite{Mou2023LFVSN}.
+Furthermore, it has also been repurposed for memory-efficient neural network training for a variety of architectures such as ConvNets~\cite{revnet, irevnet}, Masked ConvNet~\cite{rev_maskconv}, RNNs~\cite{revrnn}, Graph Networks~\cite{revgraphnn} and more recently, Vision Transformers~\cite{revvit}.
+However, each of these methods only focuses on one or several specific architectures, and trains their newly proposed reversible architectures from scratch, thereby requiring large compute resources.
+In this work, we propose a rewiring scheme to adapt off-the-shelf models to reversible architectures which only utilize a small amount of compute for finetuning.
+This allows democratizing the reach of reversible architecture to arbitrary models and dataset settings by leveraging the architecture design effort and computational cost already spent in vanilla off-the-shelf models.